Sudeep Feels Yash Is Too Ambitious As An Actor, Can't Be Advised; Only Wishes Him Luck!

 Sudeep On Yash

-As part of a Rapid Fire round, Sudeep was asked what advice he has to give the KGF actor.
+As part of a rapid-fire round, Sudeep was asked what advice he has to give the KGF actor.
 To which he responded, "He's brilliant and very determined.
 Yash is too ambitious.
 He knows what he needs to do to reach that ambition."

 Only Wishes Him Luck